petertwigg/petertwigg.github.io/courses.md

 * The importance of right posture.
 * Where & when you meditate.
 * A typical meditation practice.
-* Understanding how your body, mind and metaphysical dimensions work together.
+* Understand how your body, mind and metaphysical dimensions work together.
 * Dealing with aches, pains & emotions coming up in meditation.
+* States & experiences in meditation.
 * Meditation practices togther.
 * Opportunities to ask specific questions about your meditation process.
-* We will be engaging in meditation practices together.
+* Note we will be engaging in meditation practices together.

 [Check events near you and register here](/events)

 _________________________________________________________________

-#### Starting Meditation
+#### Introducing Meditation

 * For people wishing to start a meditation practice.